SamLegros/100-days-of-code/log.md

 ### Day 23: June 13, 2017, Tuesday

-**Today's Progress**: I continued to work on my Bootstrap CodePen project, and transitioned it to my Heroes of the Storm project.
+**Today's Progress**: Continued to work on my Bootstrap CodePen project, and transitioned it to my Heroes of the Storm project.

 **Thoughts:** I continued working on my Bootstrap project, which then became my Heroes of the Storm project.
 I was more comfortable working with the layouts and decided to use this as the foundation for my personal project.
 There are a lot of characters to add, and I'm not experienced enough to script anything fancy just yet.
 I want something stable that works, so will continue to work on it this way, then simplify the code once I'm comfortable with the advanced code required.